leocesar3dofficial/Note-taking/Tecnologia da Informação/Front-end/JavaScript/JavaScript Basic.md

   ```

 ## Statements

 - **Conditionals**

   - **Basics**
     ```javascript
     function test(myCondition) {
       if (myCondition) {
-        return "It was true";
+        return 'It was true';
       }
-      return "It was false";
+      return 'It was false';
     }
     ```
   - **Else Statement**
     ```javascript
     if (num > 10) {
-      return "Bigger than 10";
+      return 'Bigger than 10';
     } else {
-      return "10 or Less";
+      return '10 or Less';
     }
     ```
   - **Else If Statements**
     ```javascript
     if (num > 15) {
-      return "Bigger than 15";
+      return 'Bigger than 15';
     } else if (num < 5) {
-      return "Smaller than 5";
+      return 'Smaller than 5';
     } else {
-      return "Between 5 and 15";
+      return 'Between 5 and 15';
     }
     ```
   - **Chaining If Else Statements**
     ```javascript
     if (condition1) {
-      statement1
+      statement1;
     } else if (condition2) {
-      statement2
+      statement2;
     } else if (condition3) {
-      statement3
+      statement3;
       // ...
     } else {
-      statementN
+      statementN;
     }
     ```
   - **Switch**